gesundelehre/The-great-deception-The-Mandela-Effect/tempor.md

 Hereafter follows a summary of the whole book to get an overview of its content

--   !How to use this Book?
+# How to use this Book?

-    -   !!If the reader has only little time available to get an overview of this topic:
+## If the reader has only little time available to get an overview of this topic:
-    -   !!Where can I find a quick Answer?
+## Where can I find a quick Answer?

 -   !Wisdom how to deal with the Mandela Effect

     -   !!False Accusations and worldly wisdom refuted